-Kendra Bray focuses primarily on general liability and asbestos litigation where she successfully defends a variety of clients, including product manufacturers, distributors, suppliers, contractors and premises owners.
+Kendra Bray focuses primarily on insurance bad faith defense, general liability and asbestos litigation where she successfully defends a variety of clients, including insurance companies, product manufacturers, distributors, suppliers, contractors and premises owners.
 Kendra handles the matters up through pre-trial motion work, which includes discovery, taking and defending depositions of witnesses, drafting motions for summary judgment, dismissal and settlement negotiations, and drafting and arguing pre-trial motions.

 Kendra works alongside firm attorneys to regularly provide updates to clients on the current landscape of asbestos litigation and developments in the law.
 These updates include statistics on recent asbestos litigation as well as in-depth analysis on significant cases and the implications of the results.
 It is important to Kendra that her clients remain informed on the areas of law that concerns them, and that she keeps up to date with the law to better represent her clients most effectively.

-In addition to asbestos, Kendra handles premises liability matters of a grocery retailer, property damage and personal injury matters.
+Kendra previously handled premises liability matters of a grocery retailer, property damage and personal injury matters.

 - Successfully obtained dismissals in asbestos matters on behalf of a number of clients, including contractors, manufacturers and suppliers.